spielsuechtig/servogripper/README.md

 This design is heavily inspired by the AR4 Servo Gripper by Annin Robotics:
 https://anninrobotics.com/wp-content/uploads/2025/07/AR4-Servo-Gripper-Manual.pdf

-The original design was a bit oversized for my use case, mainly because it was intended for a 25 kg servo, which felt like overkill.
+The original design was a bit overkill for my use case, mainly because it was intended for a 25 kg servo.
 This version was adapted to use an MG996R instead, along with a few smaller design changes to better fit a more compact setup.

 At the moment, there is no finalized mounting solution for rotation included.
 The bottom part has two holes on each side for heat-set inserts.